gward/errstack/README.md

-# errstack: Go errors with stack traces
+# errstack: Go errors with chained stack traces

 errstack is a Go package for creating errors with stack traces.
-It is heavily inspired by github.com/pkg/errors.
+It is heavily inspired by github.com/pkg/errors, as well as chained exceptions as seen in Java and Python 3.

 There are two basic operations with errstack: creating a new error, and wrapping an existing one to add a stack trace.